omari-kd/Salary-Analysis/README.md

 # Salary-Analysis

 The tech industry is known for its competitive salaries and rapid career progression.
-This report analyzes the relationship between salaries and experience levels in the tech sector, aiming to provide insights for both job seekers and employers.
+This project analyzes the relationship between salaries and experience levels in the tech sector, aiming to provide insights for both job seekers and employers.
 The main objectives are to: